cloud-coder/cascon-2019-kubernetes-apimanager/01-setup/readme.md

 1. Go to https://cloud.ibm.com

-2. Click on the `Create an IBM Cloud account` button on the left side
+2. Click on the `Create an IBM Cloud account` button on the left side.

 ![](screencaps/section1step2.png)